 Business success story: WHPR - Weisman Hamlin Public Relations

 This interview continues my business success story series about people who launched businesses because they couldn’t find a job, with the fortunate outcome that their businesses became successful and they wouldn’t accept a salaried job offer now, even if offered.
 This interview is with Sydney Weisman, a partner at WHPR (Weisman Hamlin Public Relations).
-Ms. Weisman founded WHPR with her husband, David Hamlin.
+Weisman founded WHPR with her husband, David Hamlin.

-Sydney, what type of career did you have before you launched your business?
+Ms. Weisman, what type of career did you have before you launched your business?

 My husband and I both had experience working in communications related to political campaigns.
 Prior to the political campaign work, we had been freelance writing and before that, back in Chicago, my husband had been an executive director for a nonprofit and I had been a journalist and then retired from the profession to become an independent publicist.